Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 One-eyed Odin Tattoos

-Odin is best known, even outside of Norse mythology enthusiasts, for his missing eye.
+Odin is best known, even outside of Norse mythology enthusiasts, for his eye.

 “Odin’s eyepatch!”
 Is a fun expression that is used by some in place of “oh my god!”

-Odin sacrificed his eye in his eternal quest for knowledge and never looked back.
+Odin gave up his eye in his eternal quest for knowledge and never looked back.

-What would you sacrifice for ultimate intellectual power?
+What would you give up for ultimate intellectual power?

 Valknut Odin Tattoos